Q: Is it possible to apply without a personal guarantee?

 What sort of benefits?
 For starters, you can choose your favorite qualifying airline and get up to $200 annually in statement credits to reimburse you for incidental fees, such as checked bags and in-flight food and beverage service.
-Prior to or between flights, enjoy complimentary access to 600 airport lounges worldwide.
+Prior to or between flights, enjoy complimentary access to 700 airport lounges worldwide.
 When flying internationally, you can enjoy savings on a ticket for a companion when using your card to purchase a qualifying Business or First Class ticket through AmEx's International Airline Program (on over 25 participating airlines).
 The Business Platinum card charges no foreign transaction fees and provides a long list of features, including concierge service and a no-preset spending limit that adjusts as your business evolves.
 Membership Rewards® points can be converted to frequent flyer miles with nearly a dozen partner airlines, usually on a 1:1 basis.
 Currently you can get 40,000 Membership Rewards points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
 Terms and conditions apply.

 Starwood Preferred Guest® Business Credit Card from American Express